inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-2-what-is-artificial-intelligence-actually/2-2-5-what-types-of-ai-used-in-education.en.md

 </figure>
 _Figure: Different types of current AI-based systems for Education (from Holmes & al. 2019[^2])._

-Each specific AI-based educational tool or resource has its own specific techniques.
+Each AI-based educational tool or resource has its own specific techniques.
 However, it is sometimes possible to guess which ones are likely to be used for a given resource.

 Let's take some examples: